 When acid reflux becomes chronic, the name for this condition is gastroesophageal reflux disease, or GERD.
-Ongoing GERD may begin to cause damage to the esophagus lining, leading to a condition called Barrett’s esophagus.
+Ongoing GERD requires treatment and may begin to cause damage to the esophagus lining, leading to a condition called Barrett’s esophagus.

 Risk factors for Barrett’s esophagus

-“Barrett’s esophagus is the esophagus’ response to chronic reflux,” says gastroenterologist Anoop Prabhu, MD, FASGE, Associate Professor of Oncology in the Department of Internal Medicine at Roswell Park Comprehensive Cancer Center.
-“The stomach creates copious amounts of acid to help with digestion, but the esophagus is not well suited to deal with that acid.
-In response to chronic reflux, the esophagus will often change its lining, and the name for that change is Barrett’s esophagus.”
+“Barrett’s esophagus is a condition that occurs in some people as a response to chronic reflux,” says gastroenterologist Kevin Robillard, MD, FASGE, an Associate Professor of Oncology in the Department of Internal Medicine at Roswell Park Comprehensive Cancer Center.
+“The stomach lining handles acid reflux quite well, but the esophagus is not well suited to deal with that acid.
+In response to excessive reflux, the esophagus might change its lining, and the name for that change is Barrett’s esophagus.”

 While GERD is the strongest contributor for developing Barrett’s esophagus, there are additional traits that make a person more at risk for developing the disease, such as: